dane-anderson/ai-toolbox/README.md

 This project is designed to evolve beyond a simple demo into a powerful developer tool.
 Potential next steps include:

-### 🧰 Daily-Use Dev Tool
+### 📚 Interactive Dev Vault
-- Save and reuse prompts, code snippets, and debugging sessions
+- Save custom commands and snippets permanently
-- Build a personal AI-powered development workspace
+- Build a reusable personal developer knowledge base

 ### 🌐 Browser Extension
 - Integrate directly into sites like GitHub